-World Health Day is celebrated on April 7th.
-It is a day to promote global health awareness and draw worldwide attention to a subject of major importance for everyone, no matter your age or gender.
 Feeling energized and having the power to do things in life that you want to, is just one area of your health that should be super important to you.
-As we celebrate World Health Day, we’re sharing our top 7 tips to help increase your energy levels daily.
+We are sharing our top 7 tips to help increase your energy levels daily.

 Many studies have suggested that if you don’t drink enough water throughout the day your energy levels can decrease.
 Upping your water intake is one of the simplest actions you can take to help boost your energy levels.
 The common recommendation is to drink at least two litres of water a day, which is equal to around eight glasses.
 It also works wonders for your skin, so give your body its much needed H20!